 Now or Later?

 Some students choose to attend graduate school immediately after completing their bachelor’s degree, while others choose to take time off in between undergraduate and graduate school.
-Another option is to work full or part-time and pursue a graduate degree part-time.
-Many graduate programs offer courses in the late afternoon, evenings and even on weekends.
-Regardless, you should keep in mind that progress toward a graduate degree will be faster if you go to graduate school full-time rather than part-time.
+Another option is to work full or part-time and pursue a graduate degree part-time, as many graduate programs offer courses in the late afternoon, evenings and even on weekends.

 Common Reasons to attend Graduate School